Skip to content

 Summary CAM statements can hide capital work.
 The general ledger is where replacement projects and improvement costs usually become visible.

-CAMAudit scans GL account names, vendor descriptions, invoice memos, and project labels for capital indicators such as replacement, improvement, buildout, roof, HVAC, paving, retrofit, equipment, and amortization language.
+CAMAudit reviews GL account names, vendor descriptions, invoice memos, and project labels for capital indicators such as replacement, improvement, buildout, roof, HVAC, paving, retrofit, equipment, and amortization language.

 CAMAudit compares those ledger entries against the statement category where the landlord placed the expense.
 When capital language appears inside ordinary repairs, maintenance, or operating categories, CAMAudit flags the entry for lease review.